kubernetes/community/contributors/devel/bazel.md

 * A `BUILD` file has been updated and needs to be reformatted
 * A new `BUILD` file has been added (parent `BUILD` files will be updated)

+## Contacts
+For help or discussion, join the [#bazel](https://kubernetes.slack.com/messages/bazel) channel on Kubernetes Slack.
 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->
 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/docs/devel/bazel.md?pixel)]()
 <!-- END MUNGE: GENERATED_ANALYTICS -->